-Supervises an avalanche control and observation team operating on a major mountain pass.
-Develops and disseminates instructions and information to crew personnel.
+Supervises an avalanche control and observation crew operating on a major mountain pass.
+Develops and disseminates instructions and information to crew.
 Organizes, conducts and facilitates crew meetings.

-Acts as liaison to DOT management and outside agencies regarding policies, procedures, and operations; Conducts training and/or presents information regarding avalanche phenomena, control, and effects;
+Acts as liaison to Department of Transportation management and federal, state and local agencies regarding policies, procedures and operations; conducts training and/or presents information regarding avalanche phenomena, control and effects;

 Organizes and supervises weather data collection and avalanche control missions;